 The idea of stent-grafts for treatment of aortic aneurysms was received with enthusiasm when the first trials in humans were reported by Parodi in 1991.
 In the intervening years, stent-grafts have become widely available, especially in Europe.
 There are a number of devices in clinical trials in the United States and two devices have FDA approval.

 The stent-graft device is an outgrowth of three existing technologies — metal stents, vascular graft materials, and catheters.
 When compressed and fitted onto a catheter, the stent-graft can be inserted through a small femoral arteriotomy, or possibly percutaneously.
-When released from the catheter, the stent-graft expands to a predetermined size and shape.
-Some devices have small barbs that help anchor the stent-graft in position.
+As soon as the stent-graft device is launched from a catheter (tubular medical device), it extends to a pre-programmed shape and size.
+A few aneurysm devices have modest barbs which assist to fix a stent-graft in predefined position.

 Approximately half of these aneurysms will thrombose completely after several months.
 With thrombosis of the abdominal aneurysm, some shrinkage of the sac is usually observed over time.